What will I get?

 WHAT SHOULD I DO BEFORE I OPEN MY BOTTLE OF KEFIR?

-When the kefir is left fridge the beneficial bacterial contained within your kefir will separate out into individual levels.
+When the kefir is left in the fridge the beneficial bacterial contained within your kefir will separate out into individual levels.
 To provide yourself with the best blend of all of the beneficial bacterial, slowly invert the capped mother bottle, and back again.
 Release the cap SLOWLY to allow any pressure that may have built up to escape and minimise any wastage.
 If required, allow the mother bottle to settle for a period of time before releasing the cap again.
 You can release it over a clean container just in case of any spillage.

 HOW DO I REFILL / REINOCULATE MY KEFIR?